-If you do not enroll within 31 days following your hire date or the date you become eligible for benefits, you will not have medical, dental, and/or vision coverage through the University in 2020.
-Additionally, you will not be able to contribute to the Health Savings Account or either Flexible Spending Account.
+If you do not enroll within 31 days following your hire date or the date you become eligible for benefits, you will not have medical, dental, and/or vision coverage through the University in 2021.
+Additionally, you will not be able to contribute to the Flexible Spending Accounts.
 You will have to wait until the next Open Enrollment or until you experience a qualifying life event.